metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 In the unlikely scenario that all RPC providers were to lose their data stores, the off-chain state of compressed NFTs could be recovered by replaying transactions (provided that the given tree was started from the beginning).

 Compressed NFTs can also be losslessly decompressed into uncompressed Metaplex NFTs.
-Decompression will cost rent for the token-metadata Metadata and Master Edition accounts that need to be created.
+Decompression will cost rent for the Metadata and Master Edition `token-metadata` program accounts that need to be created.

 ## Basic operation